BioNet Web Service issue

 What tools and applications are linked to Integrated BioNet Vegetation Data?

 The Trees Near Me NSW app – winner of Gold in the GOV Design Awards 2023.

-Trees Near Me NSW delivers map and PCT information in an easy to use mobile app and web site.
-It allows users to find information on PCTs within areas of 200 metres, 400 metres and 1,000 metres of any location in New South Wales.
+Trees Near Me NSW delivers map and plant community type information in an easy-to-use mobile app and website.
+It allows users to find information on plant community types within 200 metres, 400 metres and 1,000 metres of any location in New South Wales.

-The Plot to PCT Assignment Tool is a Plant Community Type identification tool for eastern NSW.
-It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative Plant Community Type classification.
-It provides detailed downloadable information about each matched Plant Community Type.
+The Plot to PCT Assignment Tool is a plant community type identification tool for eastern New South Wales.
+It allows users to upload standard floristic survey plots to obtain a robust comparison to the quantitative plant community type classification.
+It provides detailed downloadable information about each matched plant community type.